- Convention Concerning the Protection of the World Cultural and Natural Heritage (also known as the World Heritage Convention, WHC)

 - Amaral, Luiz Paulo Meira Lopes do.
 Cría en Cautividad con Fines Comerciales en CITES - Propuesta Regulatoria para Brasil.
 Máster en Gestión, Acceso y Conservación en Comercio: El Marco Internacional.
 Baeza (Jaén), España: Universidad Internacional de Andalucía, 2010.
 [Available in Portuguese and Spanish only]

 - Behbehani, Wafa'a.
 Assessment of the Trade in Falcons and their Use in the State of Kuwait and Suggestions for Improving Compliance and Controls.
-Master’s Degree of Management, Access, and Conservation of Species in Trade; the International Framework.
+Master’s Degree in Management, Access, and Conservation of Species in Trade; the International Framework.
 Baeza (Jaén), Spain: Universidad Internacional de Andalucía, 2010.

 - John, C. Lyndon.
 Assessment on the Implementation of Two MEAs in Saint Lucia: Case Studies on the CITES and CBD.
-Master’s Degree of Management, Access, and Conservation of Species in Trade; the International Framework.
+Master’s Degree in Management, Access, and Conservation of Species in Trade; the International Framework.
 Baeza (Jaén), Spain: Universidad Internacional de Andalucía, 2012.

 - Kanga Medjo, Serge Patrick.
 Contribution a la mise en place d’un systeme electronique de delivrance de permis CITES au Cameroun.
 Master’s Degree of Management, Access, and Conservation of Species in Trade; the International Framework.
 Baeza (Jaén), Spain: Universidad Internacional de Andalucía, 2014.
 [Available in French only]